guardian/commercial-canaries/README.md

 # Commercial Canaries

 The commercial canaries are a set of [AWS Synthetics Canaries](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Synthetics_Canaries.html) that monitor advert and CMP behaviour on fronts and article pages.
-A canary is a series of lambda functions that use Puppeteer to load the site within a headless browser and check that the page is working as expected with regard to ads and the CMP.
+A canary is a series of lambda functions that use the AWS Synthetics Playwright runtime to load the site within a headless browser and check that the page is working as expected with regard to ads and the CMP.

 ## Configuration